From Bouquet to Kitchen: Learn How to Dehydrate Rose Petals

 Christmas decorations and ornaments.

-• Create romantic confetti for weddings and special occasions.
+• Create romantic confetti for weddings and special occasions using preserved rose petal pieces.

-No matter how you use them, dehydrated rose petals can add color and fragrance to any project.
+No matter how you use dried rose petals, they can add color and fragrance to any project.
 And with a bit of practice, you, too, can turn any bouquet into a beautiful keepsake.
 So grab some roses and get ready to try your hand at dehydration!

 If you make something crafty with your dehydrated roses, let us know!
 We love seeing what our readers create.